davorg/dmp/chapters/chapter04.md

 Most of this script is self-explanatory.
 The key lines are:

-Line 6 gets each key in the %users hash in turn.
+Line 6 gets each key in the `%users` hash in turn.

 Line 7 skips any record that doesn’t have a full name, thereby ignoring the special users.

 Line 9 splits the full name on white space.
-Note that we pass a third argument to split.12 !!!
-Footnote 12 Notice, however, that we are making assumptions here about the format of the name.
-This algorithm assumes that the first word in the name is the forename and everything else is the surname.
-If the name is not in this format then things will go wrong.
-For example, think about what would happen if the name were “Dame Elizabeth Taylor” or “Randal L. Schwartz.”
-As always, it is very important to know your data. !!!
+Note that we pass a third argument to `split`, assuming that the first word in the name is the forename and everything else is the surname.
 This limits the number of elements in the returned list.

 Line 11 builds the reversed name and pushes it onto another array.